 By the time we got to my family's house to open presents on the 27th, Max was an old pro.
 Every time he ripped a piece of paper off the present he would yell, "HIYAH!"
 I'm not exactly sure where he learned that one, but it was hysterical.
 Our own little Christmas Ninja.

 I'm Amanda: Christ follower, wife, mom, and stay-at-home librarian.
 I'm a Texas girl by birth, living life in Mississippi.
-I have been married to Mike for 7 years, and what an adventure it has been!
+I have been married to Mike for 8 years, and what an adventure it has been!
 Our first son, Max, arrived in the fall of 2010, and our second son, Ben, joined our family in May 2012.
-We are currently expecting twins, and we will become a family of six this summer!
+We just welcomed identical twin girls, Addie and Emmie, on in May of this year.
+Here's to life as a family of six!